wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.3.0

+Upgrade to plugin architecture, pull out some non-core functions as plugins, register as needed, and reduce the overall volume.

 ## 0.2.24

 New: Node free drag is changed to configurable, the default is `false`, not open; Support add watermark.